A13xB0/GoBroke/README_REDIS.md

 1. The client is registered locally as usual
 2. The client's UUID is also registered in Redis with the instance ID
 3. This registration expires after 24 hours (to prevent stale entries)
+4. The client's last message time is synchronized across all replicas every second

 ### Client Discovery